 A referral program helps reward people who send business your way.
 A recent report from Kantar Media showed that 93% of respondents trust friends and family recommendations more than they trust advertising (a mere 38%).
 Therefore, having a referral program is a great way to take advantage of the word-of-mouth conversations already happening.

 Further, research by eMarketer shows that most retailers (65%) said referral programs created increases in their sales and revenue.
 Other benefits include increased customer acquisitions, customer retention boosts and building up email lists.

 No matter your end-goal, incentive method, or promotion channel, sales promotions are a proven way to catch your audience’s attention and enhance your sales process.

-By using compelling sales strategies like scarcity, urgency and exclusivity, you’re sure to increase revenue and achieve other important business goals in the process.
+By using compelling sales strategies like scarcity, urgency, exclusivity, and proper timing you’re sure to increase revenue and achieve other important business goals in the process.

 Start or continue the conversation with like-minded sales and marketing professionals on our Community.Join our Community

 How to use sales and analytics to create a great value proposition in marketing

 Whether you’re launching a new product or re-doing your website, creating a good value proposition statement is crucial in scoring sales.
 In this guide, we tell you everything you need to know to create an excellent value prop.

 If you’re considering email marketing, we've got news for you: email marketing beats other marketing channels any day.
 In this guide, we share 13 email marketing benefits.

 11 skills a sales associate needs to succeed